AideenM12/MotherFolklore-MS3/README.md

 <img src="assets/documentation/doc-images/pagination.png" width="450" height="100" alt="pagination">

 * A last minute feature to this page is the float back to top button which allows users to navigate back to the top of the screen if the material they are reading is quite lenghty.
-It is has not been fully implemented to the developer's specifications due to it's last minute implementation and will be a feature to be considered for modification in the future.
+It is has not been fully implemented to the developer's specifications due to its last minute implementation and will be a feature to be considered for modification in the future.

 <img src="assets/documentation/doc-images/floating-button.png" width="50" height="50" alt="floating-button">